Summer Loving (Shameless): Critical reviews

-"Summer Loving" received positive reviews by critics.
-Tim Basham of Paste gave the episode a 7.4 out of 10 and wrote, "More than a score of running subplots could muddy up an hour-long cable series, but Shameless creators weave them all into a cohesive story, dodging between the comedic and the tragic.
+"Summer Loving" was positively reviewed by critics.
+Tim Basham of Paste rated the episode 7.4 out of 10 and wrote, "More than a score of running subplots could muddy up an hour-long cable series, but Shameless creators weave them all into a cohesive story, dodging between the comedic and the tragic.
 An adept cast and some slick editing have a lot to do with it."
 Kevin Fitzpatrick of TV Overmind wrote, "I didn't find anything all that emotionally affecting about Shamelesss second entry into the season, but 'Summer Loving' at least keeps enough brewing for more interesting episodes ahead."

 Leigh Raines of TV Fanatic gave the episode a 4 star rating out of 5 and wrote, "The fact that Frank is a depraved lunatic is an accepted fact on Shameless.
 In "Summer Loving," he was off on his latest misadventure of cozying up to a dying woman in order to get her pension when she finally kicks the bucket."
 Kelsea Stahler of Hollywood.com wrote, "One of the great things about Shameless is that even when you get a set-up episode, it's still vastly entertaining."

 Joshua Alston of The A.V.
 Club gave the episode a "B–" grade, writing "I enjoyed "Summer Loving" a bit more than I did the season premiere, but I'm still waiting for a more equitable balance from upcoming episodes."
-Alston expressed frustration over Frank's storyline with Dottie, calling it "especially distasteful", and criticized the series' continued focus on Frank: "I just don't care that much about Frank as a character.
+Alston objected to Frank's storyline with Dottie, calling it "especially distasteful", and criticized the series' continued focus on Frank: "I just don't care that much about Frank as a character.
 When I care about Frank, it's because his actions have the potential to affect characters I'm more invested in. [...]
 I can't muster enough interest in whether or not Frank finds another person to mooch off of."